Step 1 – Contact us

-We’ll review the order to see if it meets the requirements of a QDRO.
+The order will be reviewed to see if it meets the requirements of a QDRO.
 This usually takes 4 weeks, but can take longer.
-We’ll make a preliminary determination of whether the order is a QDRO and send a letter to the parties giving them 30 days to object.
-If no objection is received within 30 days, the preliminary determination will become final.
+A preliminary determination will be made on whether the order is a QDRO and a letter will be sent to the parties giving them 30 days to object.
+If no objection is received within 30 days, the preliminary determination generally will become final.
 Objections must be made in writing.

 Step 6 – Benefits will be transferred

-If there is a final determination that the order is a QDRO, the funds awarded in the order will be transferred to a Plan account for the Alternate Payee.
-This process—called “segregation”—usually takes 2 weeks.
+If there is a final determination that the order is a QDRO (and after the 30 days are up), the funds awarded in the order will be transferred to a Plan account for the Alternate Payee.
+This process—called “segregation”—can take up to 30 business days.